EndPointCorp/end-point-blog/2017/03/18/wrocloverb-2017-part-1.html.md

 One of the lightning talks was devoted to Spree.
 Here's some interesting latest data from the Spree world:

 - number of contributors of spree - 700
-- it's very modular modular
+- it's very modular
-- it's api driven
+- it's API driven
-- it's one of the biggest repos on github
+- it's one of the biggest repos on GitHub
 - very large number of extensions
 - it drives thousands of stores worldwide
 - [Spark Solutions](https://sparksolutions.co/) is a maintainer
-- Popular companies that use spree: Go Daddy, Goop, Casper, Bonobos, Littlebits, Greetabl
+- Popular companies that use Spree: GoDaddy, Goop, Casper, Bonobos, Littlebits, Greetabl
-- it support rails 5, rails 4.2 and rails 3.x
+- it support Rails 5, Rails 4.2 and Rails 3.x

 Author also released newest 3.2.0 stable version during the talk: